Quick Start Instructions

 Follow the installation procedure indicated in “OS Installation - X86 (PXE)” and adapt the cloud-init files to your environment.

-node and cloud-init files are automatically created from autoinstall jinja template.
+files are automatically created from autoinstall jinja template. for every single host belonging to x86

 This file and the corresponding host-variables files containing storage configuration, can be tweak to be adpated to your needs.